Hawaiʻi State House · District 28

 Sand Island — known traditionally as Mauliola — carries a deep and layered history.
 Long before it was shaped by modern harbor development, this place held meaning in Native Hawaiian tradition.
 During World War II, it also served as a Japanese American internment site — a reminder that our islands carry both beauty and difficult chapters in their past.

 Today, Sand Island sits at the intersection of history, infrastructure, and opportunity.
-The flood control and pumping systems that help protect Honolulu were built to make this area usable and resilient.
-The next step is making sure it also becomes a place the community can truly enjoy.
+The flood control and pumping systems that protect Honolulu were built to make this area usable and resilient.
+The next step is making sure it also becomes a place the community can truly enjoy — with more trees, better green space, places for families to gather, room to fish, the same beloved softball fields, and thoughtful monuments that honor both Native Hawaiian history and the memory of the internment camp.

 Join the Campaign →